cardano-foundation/CIPs/CIP-0118/README.md

 communicating intents that may never be fulfilled.
 This is because either they offer undesirable tokens for swaps, or set prices too high.
 It will be difficult to determine whether any intent _will_ ever be fulfilled, or even whether it was created with a malicious intent (spam).
-We recommend other approaches to mitigating this issue.

 **On-Chain (Mempool)**.
 The possibility of un-fulfillable intents is an important reason for